rpaterson/polyglot-tag/README.md

 # polyglot-tag

-Easily embed scripts in any language in to a Javascript file.
+Easily embed scripts in any interpreted language in to a NodeJS script.
 True polyglot programming!

 # Usage